 Former New Orleans Saints quarterback Drew Brees is one of the best signal callers of all time.
-No one in NFL history has more passing yards as of now, although Tampa Bay Buccaneers QB Tom Brady will inevitably breaks his record this season.
-The Florida iron man surpassed Brees’ astonishing 571 passing touchdowns last season, too.
+No one in NFL history had more passing yards than Brees before Tampa Bay Buccaneers QB Tom Brady broke his record this season.
+The Florida iron man surpassed Brees' astonishing 571 passing touchdowns last season, too.

 Enough about Brady.
 Before the San Diego Chargers selected him in the second round of the 2001 NFL Draft, Brees lit up the Big Ten Conference with the Purdue Boilermakers.
 After five seasons in San Diego, the free agent took his talents to the NFC, where he would become a Pro Bowl regular and MVP candidate, and the Saints would grow into a perennial playoff team under Sean Payton in the Mercedes-Benz Superdome.

 Off the field, Brees is known as a devout Christian.
 He's funny, too, as evidenced by the time he played the role of "undercover boss."
 That doesn't mean he hasn't had to face negative publicity.
 In 2019, he defended himself from anti-gay accusations after appearing in a commercial disseminated by Focus on the Family, an organization viewed by many as hostile to the LGBTQ community.